masagrator/XCXDE-ModLoader/README.md

 ```

 # Technical details:
-This plugin is hooking only one function that is responsible for getting ready to load file.
-I am checking with wrapper around `fopen` if file exists, if yes I am replacing path in that hooked function so it can't find its hash and tries to load it outside of ard.
+It's hooking only one function that is responsible for preparing struct with info about file.
+I am checking with `fopen` wrapper called `nn::codec::FDKfopen` if file exists, if yes I am replacing path in that hooked function so it can't find its hash and tries to load it outside of ard.
+There is no cache implemented at all.
+I can accept PR that will create small and fast cache for mod folder.